LukasKiederle/magento2-heidelpay-mockable/README.md

 # TechDivision/PayoneMockable

-This module provides some plugins in order to manipulate API endpoints within the `payone-gmbh/magento2` (https://github.com/PAYONE-GmbH/magento-2) module.
-This is necessary for mocking purpose in a local development environment or for additional testing systems, which are not supported by PAYONE.
+This module provides some plugins in order to manipulate API endpoints within the `magento2/heidelpay` (https://github.com/heidelpay/magento2) module.
+This is necessary for mocking purpose in a local development environment or for additional testing systems, which are not supported by Heidelpay.

 > **ATTENTION:**
 > Please do not use this module in production environment.
 It is designed for testing purpose only!